Have you rented a house with unsightly transitions between different types of flooring? Don't worry, you're not alone!

 Installing Transition Strips

-When installing the strip, be sure to follow the manufacturer's instructions carefully.
-For example, some strips may require adhesive to be applied to the bottom of the strip, while others may require adhesive to be applied to the floor.
-Take the time to ensure that the strip is properly aligned and secured, and use a level to ensure that it is flush with the surrounding flooring surfaces.
+When installing a transition strip, always follow the manufacturer’s instructions closely.
+Some strips may need adhesive on the bottom of the strip itself, while others require it on the floor.
+Take care to align the strip properly, secure it well, and use a level to make sure it sits flush with the surrounding flooring.

 If you're installing a threshold strip, be sure to use a sealant to create a watertight seal between the strip and the floor.
 This will prevent moisture from seeping underneath the strip and potentially causing damage.